 When is Aullwood Audubon open?
 Is Aullwood Audubon open during the holiday?

-Aullwood Audubon is open rain or shine.
+Aullwood Audubon is open rain or shine and year-around.
 General admission tickets are non-refundable and non-exchangeable.
 For this reason, we recommend you carefully plan your visit to allow for adequate time to explore our property and "The Troll that Hatched an Egg" exhibit by Thomas Dambo.

 Do you have to pay extra to see the trolls?

 No, “The Troll That Hatched an Egg” exhibition is included with paid daily admission or membership at Aullwood Audubon.
-General admission is free for children 3 and under, $8.00 for children 4 to 12, $12.00 for adults 13 to 64, and $10.00 for seniors age 65 and over and active duty military members.
+General admission is free for children 3 and under, $8.00 for children 4 to 12, $12.00 for adults 13 to 64, and $10.00 for seniors age 65 and over, active duty military members and veterans with military ID.
 Admission to Aullwood is free for Friends of Aullwood members, National Audubon Society members and members of organizations who belong to the Association of Nature Center Administrators (ANCA).
 Find out more about getting unlimited visits with our trolls and other benefits of being a Friends of Aullwood member on our membership page.

 How long does it take to see the trolls?